Fidelity® Strategic Disciplines

 - underweight more expensive dividend-paying stocks.

-- The price range between the cheapest and most expensive stocks in the S&P 500 Index remains near historic highs
+- The valuation spread between the cheapest and most expensive stocks in the S&P 500 Index expanded further, to near historic highs.

-- We continue to believe volatility may increase given uncertainties surrounding the China/U.S. trade talks and U.S. presidential impeachment
+- We believe volatility may likely be elevated given uncertainties surrounding the COVID-19 outbreak.

 Past performance is no guarantee of future results.